badis-saidani/EShopAngular/README.md

 In order to run the app make sure that you have npm and angular cli installed

 #
-Use "ng serve" to run the Frontend app (Spring boot should be already ran).
+Use "ng serve" to run the Frontend app (Spring boot should be already run).

 #
 If you have any question, please contact me at saidanii.badis@gmail.com